 At the end of each semester/term, there will be one or two days of testing.
-All students will be required to complete tests of projects in all of their classes in which they are enrolled.
+Individual teachers would determine the need for semester tests but that test would not constitute more than one-tenth of the semester grade.
+Projects or tests should be relevant to the overall curriculum and goals of the course.
 Review for that test will take place at the discretion of the instructor.
 No student is exempt from participating in test reviews.